ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 Polkadot, Substrate, and Lighthouse.
 We have ferrismtg's [rust-ipfs-api](https://github.com/ferristseng/rust-ipfs-api) which is aleady doing wonders in providing a bridge from the Rust world.
-Finally, we have David Craven's [rust-ipfs](https://github.com/ipfs-rust/rust-ipfs) foundations, which is the main repo this grant will build upon.
+Finally, we have David Craven's [rust-ipfs](https://github.com/ipfs-rust/rust-ipfs), which is the foundational work behind this latest endeavor.

 This devgrant endeavors to take this impressive amount of community work and carry the torch across the finish line, _incorporating_ and _including_ the community into its efforts and not forking